Provençal Soupe au Pistou (Bean and Vegetable Soup with Pinenut Pesto)

 2 tbsp. water

-Spray the bottom of the pressure cooker with olive oil, and sauté the garlic for just a minute or two.
-Add the beans, water, carrots, potatoes, bay leaves and 1 tsp. thyme.
+Add the garlic, beans, water, carrots, potatoes, bay leaves and 1 tsp. thyme to the pressure cooker.
 Seal the cooker and bring to high pressure.
 Cook at high pressure for 8 minutes; remove from heat and allow the pressure to come down naturally.

 Use a food processor to make the pistou.
 Drop the garlic into the running processor, and process until minced.
 Add the toasted pinenuts (you can toast them in a small skillet or toaster oven until just beginning to brown, about 1 minute) and process until they form a thick paste.
 Add the basil leaves and process, scraping down the sides, until it is all incorporated.
 Add water as the processor is running to thin out the mixture a little.